Frequently asked questions

 Consider joining a MASH support group to meet people who can relate to what you’re going through.
 Listening to others talk about the struggles and triumphs they’ve experienced—and sharing your own—can provide additional help on your MASH journey.

-For opportunities to connect with the MASH community, check out organizations like the American Liver Foundation, Community Liver Alliance, Fatty Liver Foundation, Global Liver Institute, MyMASHTeam, and NASH Knowledge.
+For opportunities to connect with the MASH community, check out organizations like the American Liver Foundation, Community Liver Alliance, Fatty Liver Foundation, Fatty Liver Alliance, Global Liver Institute, and Liver Education Advocates.

 How do I talk to the people closest to me about MASH?